LightningWright/cosmos/docs/display.md

         //In this particular interpreter uint32_t screen[] is a SDL texture buffer.
         //That practise prevents the execution of a 2048 iteration loop
-        //needed to copy uint8 data, (like other interpreters does), into a
+        //needed to copy uint8 data, (like other interpreters do), into a
         //compatible uint32_t SDL texture data.

       }